Header Image

 The required stimulant dose may vary depending on the cycle phase.

-When taking stimulants, women should always keep a corresponding observation sheet in order to record cycle fluctuations and the effects of the medication.
+When taking stimulants, women should always keep a corresponding observation sheet to record cycle fluctuations and the effects of the medication.
 This is the only way to recognize whether the dose of medication needs to be changed in certain phases of the cycle.
 The dosing aid table, which is available in the Download area of the adhs-forum.adxs.org free of charge, facilitates the recording of medication intake, symptom development and cycle

 11. Liver function